bretwardjames/bretwardjames/content/blog/2019-04-09-back-to-windows.md

 mine.
 And it didn't feel like it was just a bumper sticker, it was something that made my computer more than just a Mac, it was *my computer*. \

-That computer's battery bit the dust not long ago and I had to aquire a new machine to work on.
+That computer's battery bit the dust not long ago and I had to acquire a new machine to work on.
 I got super lucky that my dad had an old Macbook that he was no longer using (having recently upgraded to a computer that is, in all seriousness, way too powerful for him), and so I got back into the flow, having not missed a beat. \

 But there is something lacking in this 'new' machine.
 It could be as simple (and dumb) as the fact that it doesn't have that same decal on the back, but I think it's actually something deeper.
-I think I'm finally seeing that Mac for what it is - one of a milion. \
+I think I'm finally seeing that Mac for what it is - one of a million. \

 It could be the elder millenial in me talking, but I *hate* the idea that I'm not unique.
 I don't like using things that other people use.
 I always want to be the only person using whatever I'm using, and in all seriousness, seeing